London Interfaith Peace Camp

 The London Interfaith Peace Camp (LIPC), is a collaborative community project that encourages understanding and cooperation among Jewish, Christian, and Muslim faith groups.
 Rooted in the shared values of these Abrahamic traditions, the LIPC is a week-long day camp offered to students in grades 1 through 8.
 Through this day camp experience, the campers and the staff build friendships and understanding with peers from other local Abrahamic faith traditions.
 The informal social setting of a camp, combined with intentional presentations about Judaism, Christianity, and Islam, teach enduring lessons about building peace across all three Abrahamic faith traditions

-Director of Campus Ministry / Christ the King University Parish
+Campus Minister to Youth and Families / Christ the King University Parish

 King's University College